telerik/blazor-docs/components/grid/templates/filter.md

 * Shows how you can store a reference to the context or use it inline in the template.
 * Showcases building a filter descriptor with two filters and sample logic that always filters the data even if one of the inputs is empty.

 You can find more examples in the [Live Demo: Custom Filter Row](https://demos.telerik.com/blazor-ui/grid/custom-filter-row) that is available in your local installation under the `demos` folder.
+Also check [How to implement a filter operator dropdown list in a Filter Row Template]({%slug grid-kb-filter-operator-dropdown%}) in order to mimic the default filter row UI.

 >caption Custom Filter Row Template - Min and Max filters on OnChange